Movement Disorders (Parkinson’s Disease)

 The various treatment strategies for dystonia include certain oral medications, botulinum injection, surgery, as well as physical, occupational and speech therapy.

 The majority of neurologists are trained to treat a variety of neurological issues.
-Movement Disorders patients at The Nebraska Medical Center are primarily treated by four doctors dedicated to Movement Disorders.
+Movement Disorders patients at Nebraska Medicine are primarily treated by four doctors dedicated to Movement Disorders.

 Call 800-922-0000 to make an appointment or visit the Find a Physician link for each physician to view clinic locations and hours.